ESSENTIALS

 A CIC is a type of limited company that aims to benefit the community instead of private shareholders.

-• A community interest statement that explains what you plan to do with your business
+• a community interest statement that explains what you plan to do with your business

-• To be approved by the CIC regulator
+• approval from the CIC regulator

 2. Pick a business name